 - Exclusivity: None

-- AI narration: Accepted through most distribution partners
+- AI narration: Accepted with disclosure through most distribution paths

-- Strength: Massive user base, audiobook discovery through music listeners
+- Strength: Massive user base, audiobook discovery alongside music

 Spotify's audiobook play is still maturing, but the audience size is hard to ignore.
-Their premium subscribers get a monthly audiobook listening allowance, which drives casual discovery that doesn't happen on dedicated audiobook apps.
+Premium subscribers get a monthly audiobook listening allowance, which drives casual discovery that doesn't happen on dedicated audiobook apps.

 PublishDrive

-PublishDrive is a digital distribution platform that handles ebooks, audiobooks, and print-on-demand across 400+ stores and 240,000+ libraries worldwide.
+PublishDrive is a digital distribution platform that handles ebooks, audiobooks, and print-on-demand across 50+ retail and library channels worldwide.

 Key details: